Colegio de San Gregorio: Patio de los Estudios

-The college is organized around two courtyards.
-The so-called Patio de los Estudios (Courtyard of Studies) is the direct access from main facade, which in the form of Roman atrium shows quadrangular with lobbed section pillars topped with the founder's shields.
-Originally, this area housed the classrooms of Physics and Metaphysics, which the latter ruined in 20th-century.

-From it access, from the left to the Friar Alonso's Chapel and right to the Patio Grande (Large courtyard).
+The college is built around two courtyards.
+The small Patio de los Estudios (Courtyard of the Studies) is directly within the main entrance, in the manner of a Roman atrium.
+It is surrounded by a covered pentice, supported by shows lobed pillars topped with the founder's shields.
+Originally, this area housed the classrooms of Physics and Metaphysics (the latter ruined in the 20th century).
+The courtyard gives access to the chapel to the west and the Patio Grande to the right.